-Since ancient times, calendula has been used as a ‘medicine for the skin’ and to nurse wounds.
-Calendula is antibacterial, antiviral and antifungal and is soothing for the skin and helps it heal.
-This is why it reduces pain and is also perhaps what makes it a long-time favourite among herbs to soothe itchy skin.
+Since ancient times, calendula has been used in folklore as ‘medicine for the skin’ and to nurse wounds.
+Calendula is antibacterial, antiviral and antifungal and is soothing for the skin; all attributes which have made it a long-time favourite among herbs used in skincare.

 In the past, the herb was used as a macerated oil or poultice, but now we have CO2 extracts which are proving very popular ingredients in natural formulating.

 Now we’ve looked at our four chosen herbs, let’s move on to making our soothing emulsion.Make itchy dry skin a thing of the past - naturally!
 Formula Botanica's DIY soothing lotion uses 4 common garden herbs. #dryskin #itchyskin #herbalskincare Click To Tweet

 Lotion with 4 Herbs to Soothe Itchy Skin